Jury selection is racially biased. Here are 3 ways to change that.

-In 1997, Curtis Flowers, a black man in Mississippi, was indicted for murdering four employees at a furniture shop where he used to work.
+In 1997, Curtis Flowers, a black man in Mississippi, was indicted for the murder of four employees at a furniture shop where he used to work.
 Over the next 13 years, he would be tried a staggering six times.
 He was ultimately sentenced to death in 2010 by a jury composed of 11 white members and one black member, but he maintains he is innocent.

 On Wednesday, as Flowers’ case went before the Supreme Court, his attorneys argued that racial bias played a role in the jury selection and unfairly led to his conviction.
 It had happened to Flowers before: Of the five trials before 2010, two were thrown out after lower courts determined that the prosecutor removed certain people from the jury pool simply because they were black, violating a 1986 Supreme Court ruling called Batson v.
 Kentucky that says it’s unconstitutional to strike potential jurors on account of their race.